dewarian/real-time-web-2021/README.md

 <sub>Potentionally using this as an option in settings.</sub> -->

 ## Future
-What will the concept do.
-Or what will it do in the future?

 As mentioned earlier the ideal state of this application is to have a complete markdown editor where you can create multiple files, save those files, or even export those to use it in your next project.